Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 6. Arcigera Flower Moth

 The Arcigera Flower Moth (Schinia arcigera) is a moth species found in Alabama.
-It has long wings with about an inch and a half wingspan.
+It has long wings and a wingspan of about an inch and a half.

-The moth is grayish-brown, but it can also appear darker or lighter depending on its environment.
+The moth is grayish-brown but can also appear darker or lighter depending on its environment.

-The wings of these types of moths in Alabama are marked with several irregularly shaped yellowish patches.
+The wings of these moths in Alabama are marked with several irregularly shaped yellowish patches.

 Its caterpillars feed on the flowers of various plants, including goldenrod, aster, and blackberry.

-This moth species are common in Alabama and can be found from mid-spring to mid-fall.
+This moth species is common in Alabama and can be found from mid-spring to mid-fall.

 7. Ash-Tip Borer Moth